You are using an unsupported browser Please switch to a supported browser so you can get the best experience on this site

 Apps are convenient because they can automatically add up your costs and warn you when you’re overspending.
 You can also see plug-in due dates for bills or rent to get payment reminders.
 That will help you avoid late or disconnection fees.

-If you’re not a tech person, a notebook is better than nothing.
-Ask your partner or children to do the same, since it also gives you a big picture of the total household expenses.
+A notebook is better than nothing if you’re not a tech person.
+Ask your partner or children to do the same since it also gives you a big picture of the total household expenses.

-Many banks are willing to restructure your loan, and credit unions can give out loan assistance.
+Many banks will restructure your loan, and credit unions can offer loan assistance.
 Either way, it’s better to grab the bull by the horns and face the problem rather than let the interest pile up.

 Most creditors will ask for a letter that explains your situation (sometimes called a hardship letter) and supporting documents.
-So, prepare this before you go to the office to inquire about their programs to minimize delays.
+So, prepare this before you visit the office to inquire about their programs to minimize delays.

-Are you struggling to pay for energy bills?
+Are you struggling to pay energy bills?
 The first step is to contact your provider.
 Many companies are extending energy bill assistance in response to the COVID-19 economic crisis.
-They may defer your payments, or even reduce them.
+They may defer your payments or even reduce them.

-If you’ve lost your job, you may qualify for the LIHEAP (Low Income Energy Assistance Program).
+You may qualify for the LIHEAP (Low Income Energy Assistance Program) if you've lost your job.
 It can help you with heating or cooling expenses and provide emergency assistance if your electricity has been cut off.

 Check your state’s energy assistance programs.
 Some of them offer Weatherization Assistance: they’ll install insulation and other renovations to help lower heating or cooling costs.
 Others—including Colorado, Connecticut, Maine, Michigan, and more—can give money to pay for bills or refer you to community partners who can help.